 Institutional financial aid grants for tuition or housing may be available when aid from other sources does not fully meet the student's financial need.
-Need is determined from information provided in the FAFSA for domestic students or the International Student Certification of Finances for international students.
+Need is determined from information provided in the FAFSA for domestic students or the International Student Financial Aid Application for international students.
 Need-based grants are available only to full-time students.